 Working at Sega of America during its heyday offered a chance to see a company on the rise.
 From the birth of a certain blue hedgehog to the introduction of a CD add-on, there was always something Sega-related in the news.
 One of the people responsible for ensuring that the company was always in the limelight was Al Nilsen, former head of Sega’s marketing division.
 During his tenure, he oversaw the birth of Sonic, the creation of Sega Visions, and the much beloved Sega Scream.
 Sega-16 recently chatted with Mr. Nilsen and got the goods on a bunch of 16-bit morsels of news.

-Interview: Mark Cerny (Founder of STI)
+Interview: Mark Cerny (Founder of Sega Technical Institute)

 Mark Cerny, aside from being an arcade legend, was also the founder and head of the Sega Technical Institute, a domestic development group at Sega that released such innovative titles as Comix Zone and The Ooze.
 Oh, and it was responsible for a little game called Sonic The Hedgehog 2.